Cocktail (1988 film): Plot

-Brian finds Doug on his new yacht and thinks he has finally achieved the financial success they both wanted.
+Brian finds Doug on his yacht and believes he has finally achieved the financial success they both sought.
 However, Doug tells him that when his business began to fail, he invested all of Kerry's money in commodities and lost her entire wealth.

-When Brian takes Kerry to her apartment, she says she is bored with marriage and tries to seduce him, but he rebuffs her.
-He goes back to Doug's boat and finds him dead from suicide.
-Kerry mails a letter to Brian that was left for him by Doug, which turns out to be Doug's suicide note, explaining that his life was a fraud.
+When Brian takes Kerry back to her apartment, she says she is bored with marriage and tries to seduce him, but he rebuffs her.
+He goes to Doug's boat and finds him dead from suicide.
+Kerry later mails Brian a letter that Doug left him, explaining that his life was a fraud.

-Distraught, but determined to win Jordan over, Brian tries to visit her, but is stopped by security who has been told by Jordan's father not to admit him.
-He fights his way up to the apartment, tells her of Doug's death and says he doesn't want to make the same mistake by being too proud to ask for help.
-He says his Uncle Pat has given him a loan to start his own bar and confidently predicts that he will be successful.

-When Jordan still hesitates, Brian declares his love for her, that he wants to marry her and take care of her and their child.
-She agrees to take him back, but Richard interferes, leading to a fight where a security guard assaults Jordan.
-As they leave, Richard tells them they are on their own and Brian answers that he prefers it that way.
+Distraught but determined to win Jordan over, Brian tries to visit her but is stopped by security.
+He fights his way up to the apartment, tells Jordan about Doug's death, and says he does not want to make the same mistake by being too proud to ask for help.
+He says his Uncle Pat has given him a loan to start his own bar.
+Jordan agrees to take him back, but Richard interferes, leading to a scuffle with a security guard.
+As they leave, Richard threatens that they are on their own.

-Brian and Jordan marry and he finally lives out his dream, opening his own bar, Flanagan's Cocktails and Dreams, with hopes of starting franchises across the country.
-At the grand opening, Jordan whispers that she is pregnant with twins.
-In his happiness and much to his Uncle's chagrin, he proclaims that drinks are “on the house” and the bar is open.
+Brian and Jordan marry.
+Brian achieves his goal of opening his own bar, Flanagan's Cocktails & Dreams.
+At the grand opening, Jordan whispers that she is expecting twins.
+To celebrate, and to his uncle's dismay, Brian proclaims that drinks are on the house.